Community attitudes survey 2019: Harm from gambling

 - reduced savings

-- feelings of regret or shame about their gambling
+- feeling regret/sorry about their gambling

 ‘All people who gamble are at risk of harm’